SrS2225a/BetterDiscord/plugins/CustomUploader/README.md

 # Custom Uploader

 Custom Uploader is a Better Discord plugin that allows you to upload files to your own server or another host.
-With it, you can override the default uploader with to use your own upload service, or even upload message attachments to your service on the fily.
+With it, you can override the default uploader with to use your own upload service, or even upload message attachments to your service on the fly.

 ![Screenshot](https://nyx.hep.gg/XI6GpRayd)